Queen Elizabeth II: How newspaper front pages around the world covered the monarch’s passing

 Yesterday, Queen Elizabeth II of the United Kingdom passed away.
 The monarch was 96 and one of the most universally loved public figures in the world.
-The queen ascended to the throne in 1952, making her reign 70 years – the longest of any monarch in recent history.
+The queen ascended to the throne in 1952, making her reign 70 years–the longest of any monarch in recent history.
 Her son, the former Prince Charles, is now King Charles, having ascended to the throne upon her death.

 Given Queen Elizabeth’s universal appeal and her unexpected passing, the death of the monarch is front page news around the world.
 Here’s how newspapers across the globe covered her passing.